Paleo

 Category: Paleo

-I love the smoothness and clean energy (no jitters) that matcha provides and especially look to it when I need deep focus.
+I love matcha's smoothness and clean energy (no jitters) and especially look to it when I need deep focus.
 Green tea is one of my daily rituals that I also recommend to my clients.
 A matcha latte is a fun and more indulgent way to change it up.
-This version has the option of dates to sweeten and collagen for additional protein and benefits.
+This version offers the option to sweeten with dates, maple syrup, or honey and to include add-ins like collagen for additional protein and benefits or coconut oil for satiety, grounding, and it's brain-boosting benefits.
 Be sure to switch to decaf or mind your caffeine intake if you're sensitive to it.

 By Shelly Rose